ThirdCommand/GEOWars/map.md

 ## UI

-I commented out the game script update so that it wasn't in the way. that should be replaced by the level design vs play game selection

 - [x] added placing feature with a pallet

-- [ ] need to add a level designer button so that we can choose the level designer or the game
+- [ ] need way to open level designer

 - [ ] need way to select normal game or level designed game